w3f/Grants-Program/applications/MeProtocol.md

 - Our exchange functionality utilizes the concept of decentralized exchanges but engineered for loyalty rewards, leveraging Polkadot's ecosystem for cross-chain operations.
 - As we continue to develop our protocol, it should integrate with other related protocols and be used by other applications without being constrained to one network.

-**Why are we interested in creating this project?**
-We are interested in creating this project because it solves one of the biggest problem in the loyalty space, a problem causing an estimate of over $90billion effective loss.
-We have done a great study of the space and can clearly see that the solution is heavily needed and would be eventually implemented by any team who pays close attention to the loyalty space even if we don’t implement it.

 ### Project Details